Traktormaster/kafka-tr-issue-201011/README.md

 # kafka-tr-issue-201011
-Reproduction demo of a Kafka transactional producer issue that affects performance.
+Reproduction demo of a confluent-kafka transactional producer issue that affects performance.

 # Summary
 For some reason the `send_offsets_to_transaction()` call will be 50+ times slower when there is more than one